ʻAtenisi Institute: ʻAtenisi Foundation for the Performing Arts

-ʻAtenisi University
+University at ʻAtenisi Institute

 The university at 'Atenisi Institute was established seven years after the University of the South Pacific opened its Tongan campus.
 Nevertheless, the school was unique in being the only privately funded university in the South Pacific islands, and therefore autonomous from any church or government.
 This was both an advantage and a disadvantage.
 The advantage was that the university could freely train critical thought, rather than compel students to conform to bureaucratic obedience or religious dogma.
 The disadvantage was that the university rarely received funding from either of the aforementioned sources, which usually condemned it to an austere budget solely supported by modest tuition fees.

 Because the university regarded method of thought to be its pedagogical priority, philosophy was considered its most important course; facility with the English language and appreciation of English literature was a second key objective.
 In addition, the university offered core courses in the natural sciences, social sciences, arts, and humanities.
 Because of its reputation for rigour, most ʻAtenisi University students found it relatively easy to obtain scholarships to graduate schools in New Zealand, Australia, and the United States.